ninoNinkovic/LiveStamps/README.md

  * Tracking file meta no matter where it is moved/renamed
  * The date the document was last modified
  * The user or person who last modified the file.
- * Updating projects with a new email address or URL
+ * Updating all your projects with a new email address or URL when it changes

 ####Features: